Battle of Columbus (1916): Aftermath

 Wanted poster from the Chief of Police of Columbus, for the capture of the Mexican revolutionary officers that led the Mexican troops in the Battle of Columbus.

 On March 9, 1916, after the attack, President Woodrow Wilson appointed Newton Diehl Baker, Jr. to fill the vacant position of United States Secretary of War.
 In spite of Villa proclaiming that the raid was a success by evidence of captured arms and equipment from the camp, which included over 300 rifles and shotguns, 80 horses, and 30 mules, the raid and subsequent withdrawal was a tactical disaster for him with ill-afforded casualties of 90 to 170 dead from an original force that had numbered 484 men, including at least 63 killed in action and at least seven more who later died from wounds during the raid itself.
-Of those captured during the raid, seven were tried; of those, one sentence was commuted to life in prison; and six were convicted and executed by hanging.
+Eleven raiders were captured.
+Of those captured, seven were tried and convicted of first degree murder and sentenced to death.
+The sentence of Jose Rodriguez was commuted to life imprisonment by Governor William C. McDonald after McDonald accepted Rodriguez's plea that he was a Carranzista who had been forced to join Pancho Villa's ranks.
+The other six were executed by hanging.
 Two were hanged on June 9, 1916; four were hanged on June 30, 1916.
 The sixty-three dead Villa soldiers and all the dead Villa horses that were left behind in Columbus after the raid were dragged south of the stockyards, soaked with kerosene and burned.
 Various official reports state that the American dead included 8 or 10 or 11 soldiers and 7 or 8 civilians and the names on the lists are not consistent.

 The United States government wasted no time in responding.
 National Guard units from around the United States were called up and by the end of August 1916 over 100,000 troops were on the border.
 The Battle of Columbus resulted in the creation of the Punitive Expedition led by General John J. Pershing to track down and capture or kill Villa or disperse the attackers.
 In the operation, the Army used Curtiss Jenny airplanes for reconnaissance and trucks to carry supplies (both firsts for the Army).
 They scoured portions of northern Mexico for six months but Villa was not found.
 In January 1917, with the United States likely to enter World War I soon, and under intense diplomatic pressure from the Mexican government, these troops were withdrawn from Mexico.

 In commemoration of Pancho Villa's attack on Columbus, the State of New Mexico Parks Commission established Pancho Villa Historical Park and its museum in Columbus, near Cootes Hill across the Palomas road from the site of Camp Furlong.
 On 19 March 2024, Mexican President Andres Manuel Lopez Obrador described the attack on Columbus as "daring" and "a symbol of resistance against imperialism", adding: "We should thank Villa [for preventing] what he considered acts of treason."